bast/pybind11-demo/README.md

+# pybind11 demo

+Demonstrates how to call a C++ class from Python using pybind11.

-# How to build this demo
+## How to build this demo

 ```
 git clone --recursive https://github.com/bast/pybind11-demo.git